Gaitana: Pre-Columbian era

-Pedro de Añasco
+Spanish conquest

-Pedro de Añasco was a Spanish conquistador, sent by Sebastián de Belalcázar to conquer - and found a colony in - the territory of what is today Timaná, in order to create a trade route through the Magdalena Valley.
-The Indigenous peoples of the area vigorously opposed this invasion.
+Pedro de Añasco was a Spanish conquistador, sent by Sebastián de Belalcázar to conquer—and found a colony in—the territory of what is today Timaná in order to create a trade route through the Magdalena Valley.
+The indigenous peoples of the area vigorously opposed this invasion.

-De Añasco demanded that all the indigenous leaders pay him a vast tribute.
-La Gaitana's son was leader (cacique) of one of these tribes (possibly the Yalcón).
-He was unable to gather the massive amount of tribute demanded, so De Añasco ordered him to be burned alive, in front of his mother.
+De Añasco demanded that all the native leaders pay him a vast tribute.
+La Gaitana's son was leader (cacique) of one of these tribes, possibly the Yalcón.
+He was unable to gather the massive amount of tribute demanded, so De Añasco ordered him to be burned alive in front of his mother.
 Cacica Gaitana, the remaining leader of the tribe, set out for vengeance.

-Revenge

-The execution of Gaitana's son caused outrage among the indigenous tribes, who decided to cooperate with each other to join forces against the Spaniards.
+The execution of Gaitana's son caused outrage among the indigenous tribes, who decided to join forces against the Spaniards.
 Añasco and his men were attacked by surprise.
 The men were executed and Añasco had his eyes removed and was dragged around the village until he died.

-Betrayal

-However, one of the indigenous leaders, Cacique Matambo, betrayed the organized indigenous forces.
-Matambo warned the Spaniards about plans against them with the result that the indigenous forces were crushed and the remaining indigenous people were gradually decimated by slavery, smallpox and other European diseases.
-A few hundred thousand of their descendants are scattered throughout the Colombian southwest as the modern Paez people, Guambiano people, and Pijao people among others.
+However, one of the indigenous leaders, the cacique Matambo warned the Spaniards about the plans against them, with the result that the indigenous forces were crushed, and the remaining natives were gradually decimated by slavery and smallpox and other European diseases.
+A few hundred thousand of their descendants are scattered throughout the Colombian southwest as the modern Paez, Guambiano, and Pijao peoples, among others.